itaysnir/itaysnir.github.io/_posts/2025-1-14-pwnable-tw-realloc-revenge.md

 Notice that even freeing the `0x250` chunk would land it into the tcachebins, as the tcache max size is `0x400` for this glibc version.

 *Q: Assuming we would successfully allocate a chunk overlapping the `tcache_perthread_struct` chunk (having size of `0x250`), how would realloc perform on it?* \
-*A: `realloc(ptr, 0x78)` would attempt to SHRINK it, hence - leaving a free chunk of size `0x250 - 0x80`.*
+*A: `realloc(ptr, 0x78)` would attempt to SHRINK it, hence - leaving a free chunk of size `0x250 - 0x80`.
+If the tcache bin of that corresponding size would be full, it would go directly to the unsortedbin.*

-Interestingly, the **above chunk would fall into the unsortedbin, and won't go througt the tcache.
-This means it would leave libc pointers as its `fd, bk`!**
+Indeed, by corrupting the whole `counter` array of the tcache, **the above chunk falls into the unsortedbin, and doesn't goes through the tcache.
+This means it leaves libc pointers as its `fd, bk`!**

 The following script would perform an allocation overlapping the `tcache_perthread_struct` chunk, and shrink it, such that it would leave libc pointers on the heap due to the remainder falling into the unsortedbin.
 Also notice, that because we're overwriting the tcache struct itself, we gain infinite arbitrary-heap write primitive, without any leak.